InnocentThief/Custom-Songs-Manager/README.md

 - Lists all your Beat Saber custom levels
 - Provides grouping and filtering
 - Shows detail song information based on BeatSaver.com
+## Playlists
+- Lists your Beat Saber playlists (incl. the folder structure)
+- Lists the songs for a playlist
+- Lists the selected difficulties of the songs
+- Lets you change name, author, description and image of a playlist
+- Lets you add and remove songs (incl. the difficulty)